bones-codes/the_colonel/README.md

 Upon [installation](#installation), the rootkit, along with any properly prefixed files, is hidden.
 A custom /proc entry is also created and subsequently hidden.
 Communication with the rootkit is accomplished by passing commands to the custom /proc entry.
 The custom /proc entry also displays accepted methods of passing commands, rootkit commands, and current rootkit status.
 You will also find accepted methods of passing commands outlined in [Usage](#usage).

 The [rootkit hides](../master/lkm/rootkit.c#L52-L65) itself by deleting its placement within the kobject, and modules listing.
 Prior to deletion, the rootkit stores its placement.
 This enables the rootkit to 'show' itself on command by reinserting its entry into the listings.
-The hiding of the custom /proc entry, processes, and files is accomplished by the [modification of page memory attributes](../master/lkm/rootkit.c#L82-L96) and passing in customized functions that target the [/proc](../master/lkm/rootkit.c#L100-L119) and [file system](/master/lkm/rootkit.c#L121-L132) directory listings.
+The hiding of the custom /proc entry, processes, and files is accomplished by the [modification of page memory attributes](../master/lkm/rootkit.c#L82-L96) and passing in customized functions that target the [/proc](../master/lkm/rootkit.c#L100-L119) and [file system](../master/lkm/rootkit.c#L121-L132) directory listings.

 The process ids (PIDs) are stored within an array that is referenced by new_proc_readdir whenever a process related command is sent.
 If the PID is found within the array, it is not returned.
 This method of hiding leaves process related commands intact, i.e. `ls`, `ps`, `lsof`, `netstat`, `kill`.
 Both the custom /proc entry and files are hidden by name and prefix.

-During [rootkit removal](/master/lkm/rootkit.c#L292-L295), all modified functions are restored, the custom /proc entry is deleted, and any hidden PIDs and files are revealed.
+During [rootkit removal](../master/lkm/rootkit.c#L292-L295), all modified functions are restored, the custom /proc entry is deleted, and any hidden PIDs and files are revealed.

 _In researching the rootkit build, I focused my efforts on [module programming](http://www.tldp.org/LDP/lkmpg/2.6/html/), and other linux rootkits – specifically Ormi's tutorial on [Writing a Simple Linux Rootkit](http://w3.cs.jmu.edu/kirkpams/550-f12/papers/linux_rootkit.pdf).
 Since my modifications are fairly lightweight, and the implementation fairly straightforward, most of my personal involvement was in commenting to ensure that I understood what was occurring._

 <a name="keylogger"/>
 **Keylogger:**
-The keylogger is a C daemon.
+The keylogger is a user space C daemon.

-Once installed, the keylogger hides it's PID, creates the required directory and logs, and begins listening to the custom /proc entry that was created by the rootkit.
+Once installed, the keylogger becomes a daemon, hides its PID, creates the required directory and logs, [dynamically finds the keyboard /dev/input/event file](../master/lkm/col_kl.c#L117-L140) †, and begins listening to the custom /proc entry that was created by the rootkit.
 When the appropriate command is passed to the custom /proc entry, keylogging is activated.
 Keycodes and their values are captured from the keyboard /dev/input/event file and written to /opt/__col_log/evlog.txt (keylog).
 The keylogger also logs its activity, as well as any errors, to /opt/__col_log/log.txt.
 Since the created directory is prefixed appropriately, it is hidden by the rootkit.

-* Resources
+Keylog translation is handled by the Python translation module accessed remotely via the IRC bot or locally through the [rtcmd](../master/rtcmd) command-line program.

+_In researching the keylogger_

+_† This feature is untested._

 <a name="irc"/>
 **IRC Bot:**